atomist-skills/kubernetes-pod-health-skill/README.md

         Set to `0` to disable this alert.

         ![init container failures parameter](docs/images/param-init-container.png)
+    -->

     -   _Alert if pod container restarts exceeds this value_

         Set this to the maximum number of pod container restarts to allow before sending an alert.
+This counter accumulates over the entire lifetime of the pod.
 The default value is `10` restarts.
 Set to `0` to disable this alert.

         ![max container restarts parameter](docs/images/param-restarts.png)